 - Similar protection levels as the pro-grade stuff, at a fraction of the cost

-- Protection from two to five years with some of the higher-quality DIY ceramic coating kits
+- Protection from 2 to 5 years with some of the higher-quality DIY ceramic coating kits

 - Easy to maintain and no BS warranties that are very expensive and time consuming to follow